vgmtrans/vgmtrans/README.md

 How to compile it
 -----------------

-Please refer to [the wiki](https://github.com/vgmtrans/vgmtrans/wiki) for information on how to compile the two flavors of VGMTrans.
+Please refer to [the wiki](https://github.com/vgmtrans/vgmtrans/wiki) for compilation instructions.

 Contributors
 ------------